craftcms/awesome/README.md

 ##### Craft 3
 - [11 Things You Need to Know About Craft 3](https://mijingo.com/blog/11-things-you-need-to-know-about-craft-3) by Ryan Irelan/Mijingo
+- [Why you should update your website to Craft CMS 3](https://weareabstrakt.com/views/why-you-should-update-your-website-to-craft-cms-3) by Lauren Swarbrick/Abstrakt - `22 Nov 2019`

 ##### Deployment
 - [Deploying CraftCMS to Digital Ocean](https://www.jonathankelley.design/blog/deploying-craftcms-to-digital-ocean) by Jonathan Kelley - `13 May 2017`